-Researchers from Nationwide Children’s Hospital have found that more youth are being rushed to the hospital for swimming related injuries than ever before.
+According to researchers from Nationwide Children’s Hospital, more youth are being rushed to the hospital for swimming related injuries than ever before!

-Dr. Gary Smith, a pediatric emergency physician at Nationwide Children’s Hospital in Columbus, OH, believes the rise in injury is directly related to lack of parental supervision.
+Dr. Gary Smith, a pediatric emergency physician at Nationwide Children’s Hospital in Columbus, OH, the rise in injury is due to lack of parental supervision.

 Slips, Trips, and Falls

 Pool injuries happen more than you might expect.
 Tripping hazards are often found on the pool deck.
 Towels and water toys are the common culprits here.
 Here are some of the things to watch out for around your pool:

 - Falling into the pool

 Tripping or falling into the pool can lead to drowning or severe head trauma.
 According to the Mayo Clinic, hitting your head hard enough can affect you for the rest of your life.
 If you have symptoms such as headache, nausea or dizziness after hitting your head, it’s best to seek help from a healthcare provider.

 To avoid this, watch your children while in and around the pool.
 Setting ground rules such as no running near the pool can help.
 Also pick up any items that could be tripping hazards and encourage your children to put away their pool toys when they are done playing.

 Unsafe diving can cause serious injuries.
 Over 25,000 people experience diving-related injuries each year that require emergency treatment, according to the US Consumer Product Safety Commission.